 The following conditions are defined for workers:

-- The worker applying for this visa must first have a job offer by an employer in the US who needs a temporary worker.
+- The worker applying for this visa must first have a job offer from an employer in the US who needs a temporary worker.

 - The employee has to demonstrate that he or she will return to his/her home country after the visa expires.